rohitkjohnedu/my_yade/doc/sphinx/introduction.rst

 #.
 The *Display* tab has various rendering-related options, which apply to all opened views (they can be zero or more, new one is opened by the *New 3D* button).
 #.
 The *Python* tab has only a simple text entry area; it can be useful to enter python commands while the command-line is blocked by running script, for instance.

+..
+FIXME currently there is a maximum of only one 3D View window allowed.

 3d views can be controlled using mouse and keyboard shortcuts; help is displayed if you press the ``h`` key while in the 3d view.
 Note that having the 3d view open can slow down running simulation significantly, it is meant only for quickly checking whether the simulation runs smoothly.
 Advanced post-processing is described in dedicated section.

+..
+FIXME add link to that "dedicated section"

 Architecture overview
 ======================